Daniel J. Frey

 Everyone knows not to cross them.

-They are the soldiers that carry on a legacy of fear.
+They are the soldiers who carry on a legacy of fear.

 Everyone enjoys their stories.

-But no one doubts that knows them that if they believe they are right and you are wrong, you will never change the outcome.
+But no one doubts that those who know them know that if they believe they are right and you are wrong, you will never change the outcome.

 They are damaged people.